e3ufsc/PTF/README.md

 # PTF

-Instructions on how to run the code are in the report
+The Instructions expalning how to run the code are in the report.